 We start by selecting the Groups item in the left navigation bar and press the Add Group button.

 Name the group sandbox-admins.

 From the group list choose to edit the sandbox-admins group.
-Select the Project-administrator privilege in the Sandbox project.
+Select the Project-editor privilege in the Sandbox project.

-Now any member that will be added to the group will have project administrator privileges in the Sandbox project.
+Now any member that will be added to the group will have project editor privileges in the Sandbox project.

 Next we will add a member to this group.
 In the editing pane of the group, you can select the members from the list of organization members.
 In this example we add a member named Cloud-App